 Belly Button Piercing: Pain, Healing, Cost, Aftercare, Jewelry

 As with any piercing, one of the most exciting things about a belly button piercing is that you get to choose what jewelry to wear with it!
 But there's a lot more to consider than just the look.
 Here are some things to take into account before choosing.

-1. Curved Barbell
+1. Curved Barbells (Banana barbells)

+Belly Button Piercing: Pain, Healing, Cost, Aftercare, Jewelry